4 Benefits to In-House EHR Support

-- What type of facility they will be supporting
+- What type of organization they will be supporting

-- The personalities of the customers they will be assisting
+- The personalities of the clients they will be assisting

-If your facility has support questions during this initial stage, the Project Manager can rely on the support employee to provide an informed answer immediately.
+If your organization has support questions during this initial stage, the Project Manager can rely on the support employee to provide an informed answer immediately.

 In this way, the Project Manager is also better served by support’s presence because there is no stoppage or disruption in the training.